supercollider/supercollider/README_WINDOWS.md

             lib
         fftw

-In order to get support for ASIO drivers, follow this directory structure:
+In order to get support for ASIO drivers:
+PA_USE_ASIO must be set in cmake command `-DPA_USE_ASIO=ON`

+If cmake version is less than 3.18, you must also follow this directory structure:

     supercollider
         external_libraries